 Exercising isn’t exactly everyone’s cup of tea.
 Especially for seniors, it can seem nothing short of meaningless torture.
-They can tolerate only a few exclusive exercising equipment like the ellipticals.
+They can tolerate only a few exclusive exercising types of equipment like the ellipticals.
 And that brings up an important question, are ellipticals good for seniors?

 From a general perspective, ellipticals are quite good for seniors.
 However, whether a certain type of exercise is good for someone, really depends on their strength level and limit.
 Ellipticals can offer the old bones some much-needed exercise without straining the limits too much.